patrick-5546/ubc-course-explorer/README.md

 7. To stop running the server: CTRL + C (for Windows systems) in the terminal where step 3 was executed

 ## Modifying `Course` Model
-If [`Course` fields](https://github.com/patrick-5546/ubc-course-explorer/blob/main/coursetracker/models.py#L5) are modified (added, renamed, deleted), the database will need to be updated: run `python manage.py makemigrations`, then `python manage.py migrate`
+* If [`Course` fields](https://github.com/patrick-5546/ubc-course-explorer/blob/main/coursetracker/models.py#L5) are modified (added, renamed, deleted), the database will need to be updated: run `python manage.py makemigrations`, then `python manage.py migrate`
+* If `Course` representation is changed (eg. changed `professors_info` field from dictionary to list), run `python manage.py updatecourseobjects` to refresh all the fields of all `Course` objects currently stored in the database

 ## Scripts
 * [`updatescripts.py`](https://github.com/patrick-5546/ubc-course-explorer/blob/main/coursetracker/scrapers/updatescripts.py) is used to sync locally stored data with the APIs: uncomment the code block corresponding to the desired data to sync, then run the file.
 These will take a while to execute.